 - We only share your data with third party data processors outside of the European Economic Area where they have signed Data Processing Addenda and Standard Contractual Clauses with District 34 to protect your personal data; and;

 - This notice sets out your rights in relation to personal data we collect (such as rectification, deletion, access, restriction of processing, portability and withdrawing your consent).
 It also sets out how to contact us and/or the data protection regulator.

 3. What personal data we process about you

 When we use the term "personal data", we mean any information which relates to a living person from which they can be identified.
 Your name, address and birth date are all examples of personal data.

 "Processing" means any handling or operation involving your personal data.
 For example: collection, recording, storage, alteration, use, and transmission are all examples of "processing" of personal data.

-When you interact with District 34 (for example when you fill in the forms on our website; browse our website; sign up for our events; contact us; or download our app) we typically process the following types of data about you:
+When you interact with District 34 (for example when you fill in the forms on our website; browse our website; sign up for our events; contact us) we typically process the following types of data about you:

-Your house type preferences (for example, flat or house; studio, 1-bedroom, 2-bedroom);
+- Your home-type preferences (for example, flat or house; studio, 1-bedroom, 2-bedroom; ideal location);

 4. How we process your data lawfully